 - Appointment Categories provide first-level appointment type organization for students to choose from, making it easier for the student to choose the appropriate appointment.

-To get to your appointment categories in Handshake, navigate to "School Settings" > "Appointment Categories".
+To access your appointment categories in Handshake, navigate to "School Settings" > "Appointment Categories".

 Best Practice: Categorize appointments by college, career center, or subject area and standardize your categories.
 We highly recommend having a standard naming convention across campus to reduce confusion.